The East City Art Foundation is a 501c3 nonprofit independent from East City Art Media LLC

 2017 Critical Writing Seminar

-In 2017, the foundation will embark on creating and implementing a pilot critical writing seminar to train a cohort of critical writers which begins September 23 and ends October 7 .
-Starting October 2017, a new critical writing piece will be published online weekly on East City Art by members of this group.
-The Foundation has selected Claudia Rousseau, Ph.D., Professor of Art History at Montgomery College to train then edit the work of the pilot cohort.
+In the fall of 2017, a cohort participated in the Foundation’s pilot critical writing seminar which took place September 23, September 30 and October 7 .
+Beginning in October 2017, a new critical writing piece was published online almost weekly on East City Art by members of this group.
+The Foundation has selected Claudia Rousseau, Ph.D., Professor of Art History at Montgomery College as the 2017 subject matter expert.
 Rousseau is an internationally acclaimed art historian who has been published worldwide in English, French, Italian and Spanish.
 She obtained her Doctorate from Columbia University and has been a member of the prestigious Association International des Critiques d’Art (AICA) since 2010.
+Rousseau edited some a handful of the cohort’s work after the 2017 seminar.

 Constituent Feedback: The Artist Advisory Board